Heiko-M/webpack_d3js/README.md

 ## Build

-To generate an up-to-date bundle of all files with webpack, run
+To generate a production-ready bundle of all files with webpack in `dist/`, run

 ```sh
 npm run build